All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Capsule endoscopy uses a tiny wireless camera to take pictures of your small intestine.
 You swallow a vitamin-size capsule, which reaches areas not accessible by traditional procedures.
 Capsule endoscopy is used to diagnose bleeding, diseases like Crohn’s and celiac, cancers, esophageal abnormalities, small intestine polyps and other conditions.

-Mercy has endoscopy locations across most our communities.
+Mercy has endoscopy locations across most of our communities.